tisha-prog/AndroidInterviewQuestions/README.md

 6. ListView vs RecyclerView

 ## Java
-1. What is JVM? (one line defination)
+1. What is JVM? (one line defination)!
 2. Which data structure is used by Java applications for Memory Managment?
 3. What happens when a program encounters MemoryOutOfBound Exception?
 4. What makes java a Secure Programming Language?